edolynna/todo-app/README.md

   <li><strong>Add Todo:</strong> Users can add new Todo items by entering text and clicking the "Submit" button.</li>
   <li><strong>Delete Todo:</strong> Users can delete Todo items by clicking on the delete icon next to each item.</li>
   <li><strong>Edit Todo:</strong> Users can edit existing Todo items by clicking the edit icon and modifying the text.</li>
+  <li><strong>Toggle Completion:</strong> Click on a Todo item to mark it as completed or incomplete.
+Completed items are automatically sorted to the bottom.</li>
+  <li><strong>Drag and Drop:</strong> Reorder active Todo items by dragging them using the drag handle icon that appears on hover.</li>
-  <li><strong>Clear All:</strong> When there are more than 5 todos, a "Clear All" button appears to remove all todos at once.</li>
+  <li><strong>Clear All with Confirmation:</strong> When there are more than 5 todos, a "Clear All" button appears.
+Clicking it opens a confirmation modal to prevent accidental deletion.</li>
-  <li><strong>Local Storage:</strong> Todo items are saved to local storage, allowing them to persist even after the browser window is closed or refreshed.</li>
+  <li><strong>Local Storage:</strong> Todo items and their order are saved to local storage, allowing them to persist even after the browser window is closed or refreshed.</li>
 </ul>

 <!-- Technologies Used -->